davidsferreira02/lbaw2373/README.md

 These instructions address the development with a local environment, i.e. on the machine (that can be a VM) **without using a Docker container for PHP or Laravel**.
 Containers are used for PostgreSQL and pgAdmin, though.

-The template was prepared to run on Linux 20.04LTS, but it should be fairly easy to follow and adapt for other operating systems.
+The template was prepared to run on Ubuntu 21.10, but it should be fairly easy to follow and adapt for other operating systems.

 - [LBAW's framework](#lbaws-framework)
   - [Introduction](#introduction)